Guatemala’s struggle with corruption thrust into international spotlight by election meddling

 Not long after that, the Constitutional Court, the country’s highest tribunal, provided another blow, granting the Seed Movement’s request for a preliminary injunction against a lower court’s suspension of its legal status.
 That quickly, if temporarily, lowered tensions.

-Giammattei, who was barred by law from seeking reelection, kept out of sight.
+Giammattei, who was barred by law from seeking reelectdion, keep out of sight.
 His office issued a statement saying it respects the separation of powers and would not be involved in any judicial processes.

-Hundreds protested in front of the Attorney General’s Office in the afternoon.

-“We are fed up with the corruption in Guatemala,” said Adolfo Grande, a 25-year-old repair technician.
-“We want them to let us choose and not to impose who they want.”

 Arévalo thanked the Constitutional Court as well as the Supreme Electoral Tribunal, which promised to defend the will of voters against government interference.